FAQ - WoSIS

 8. What is the WoSIS data-sharing policy?

-10. Who provided soil profile data for the WoSIS effort?
+10. Who shared soil profile data for inclusion in WoSIS?

 "WoSIS"

-Schematic WoSIS workflow for ingesting, standardising and dissiminating soil profile (point) data
+Schematic WoSIS workflow for ingesting, standardising and dessiminating soil profile (point) data

 WoSISTM stands for 'World Soil Information Service', a large database based on PostgreSQL + API's, workflows, dashboards etc., developed and maintained by ISRIC, WDC-Soils.
 It provides a growing range of quality-assessed and standardised soil profile data for the world.
-For this, it draws on voluntary contributions of data holders/providers worldwide.
+For this, it draws on voluntary contributions of data holders/providers worldwide who are willing to share their data for the greater benefit of the international community.

 The source data come from different types of surveys ranging from systematic soil surveys (i.e., full profile descriptions) to soil fertility surveys (i.e., mainly top 20 to 30 cm).
-Further, depending on the nature of the original surveys the range of soil properties can vary greatly (see here).
+Further, depending on the nature of the original surveys the range of soil properties can vary greatly.

-The quality-assessed and standardised data are made available freely to the international community through several webservices, this in compliance with the conditions (see Letters of Agreement) specified by the various data providers.
+The quality-assessed and standardised data are made available freely to the international community through several webservices, this in compliance with the conditions specified by the various data providers.

 Location of soil profiles provided with WoSIS latest (see also dashboard)